A-J-Bauer/thermo/README.md

 ![better placement](https://github.com/A-J-Bauer/thermo/blob/main/readme_img/betterplacement.png)

-Note: The pocket where the NTC is seated in is filled up with glue a little over the brim now so that the heat from outside transfers to the NTC better.
+Note: The pocket where the NTC is seated in is filled up with glue a little over the brim now so that the heat from outside transfers to the NTC a little bit better/faster.

 **Source Note:**